 THE RANGE

 Ser Subject Details

-(a) (b) (C)
+(a) (b) (c)

 1 Name A Range

 2 DLRSC Serial Number 1750

-3 Description 12 lanes 50 metre Open Range
+3 Description 12 lanes 50 yards Open Range

 4 Location (1:50,000) Series Sheet 108 Southport and Wigan Grid Reference 2954 0390.
 1:25000 Sheet 285 Southport and Chorley, Formby and Ormskirk.
 1:10000 Sheet SD 20 SE.
 1:5000 Altcar Series GSGS 6500 Sheet Altcar (ENG) EDITION 1-GSGS Address: Altcar Rifle Range Hightown Merseyside L38 8AF

 5 Air Danger Area Identification And Air Danger Height (ADH) 500 feet above Mean Sea Level (MSL)

-6 MOD Form 905/904 Located in Range Control
+6 MOD Form 905 Located in Range Control, 906A located in Range Control.

+Ū Educated in Natings Control, 2007 located in Natings Control.
 WEAPONS AND AMMUNITION YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-7 7 1.
-Weapons.
+7 Weapons.
 Only the following Service issued weapons may be fired: a.
-Pistol/SMG (including Police variantb.
-SA80/No 8 Fitted with 0.22 Rimfire conversion Kit c.
-Gun Anti- Riot, 1.5" d.
-Shotgun, Combat L 128A1.
-2. Ammunition.
-Only the f ollowing Service issued ammunition may be fired: a.
-9mm Centrefire c.
-Round, Anti-Rio Ball. b.
-0.22" Rimfire Ball t, Baton 1.5"/37mm d.
-12g Pellet & slug.
+In Service SMG /Pistol up to a maximum calibre of 9mmb.
+SA80/No 8 Fitted with 0.22 Rimfire conversion Kit 2.
+Ammunition.
+Only the following Service issued ammunition may be fired: a.
+9mm Centrefire Ball. b.
+0.22" Rimfire Ball

 Maximum Muzzle Velocity (MV): 655 m/s (2145 ft/sec).
-Maximum Muzzle Energy (ME): 2030 J (1495 ft/lbs).
-Additional Weapons/Ammunition.
+Maximum Muzzle Energy (ME): 2030 J (1495 ft/lbs)

+- 3. Additional Weapons/Ammunition.
 In certain specific circumstances other Service issued weapons and ammunition may be fired, provided that formal range and/or weapon specific clearance has been given by an appropriate authority.
+Prior approval must be obtained from SO2 OPS TRG LTAR on each occasion. - Number of Firers.
+A maximum of 12 firers may be permitted to use this Range at any one time but see additional restrictions below.

+5. Firing Postures.

-Prior approval must be obtained from SO2 OPS TRG LTAR on each occasion.
-4. Number of Firers.
-A ma restrictions below. ximum of 12 firers may be permitted to use this Range at any one time but see additional b.
-20, 15, 10, 5 & 3 M neeling, Sitting/Squatting and Standing.
-Kneeling, sitting/squatting and standing. s may be fired in the standing position only.
-6. Firing Distances.
-All des ignated firing points may be used.
-7. Additional Restrictions: b.
-Compressor buildin t be used when B Range is in use at 300 g may be accessed only through the tunnel when B is in use at 300 be used for practices at 5 & 3 M 8.
-Use of Range by Civilians : Civilian Police and Clubs may use this range only with the written authority of NWRFCA.
+- a.
+50 & 25 M: Prone Kneeling, Sitting/Squatting and Standing. - b.
+20, 15, 10, M Kneeling, sitting/squatting and standing. - c.
+Note: Baton Rounds may be fired in the standing position only. - 6.
+Firing Distances.
+All designated firing points may be used.

+- a.
+Lanes 7-12 may not be used when B Range is in use at 300 lanes 1-3 will not normally be allocated when this range is in use, then 7-12 can be used. - b.
+Compressor building may be accessed only through the tunnel when B is in use at 300 - 8.
+Use of Range by Civilians: Civilian Police and Clubs may use this range only with the written authority of NWRFCA.
 All civilian weapons must comply fully with Home Office regulations and be properly licensed by the appropriate Chief Constable.

 Ammunition performance may not exceed the MV and ME limitations given at paragraph 2.
 NRA Club members must hold a current NRA Shooter Certification card, endorsed for the weapons they wish to fire and signed personally by the Club Chairman under whose auspices the practice is to take place, as proof of competence.

+RANGE SAFETY LIMITATIONS

+YOU ARE RESPONSIBLE FOR SAFE PLACE,

+SAFI E PRACTICE, SAFE EQUIPMENT & SAFE PERSON!

+8 8 Minimum engagement Minimum engagement distance 10 Yards.

+distance

+9 Maximum engagement 50 Yards

+distance

-RANGE SAFETY LIMITATIONS YOU ARE RESPONSIBLE FOR SAFE PLACE, SAE E PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-8 Minimum engagement Minimum engagement distance 3 Metres, no firing from distances closer than 3 Metres.
-0 distance 9 Maximum engagement 50 Metres 10 distance Range template controller This will at all times be controlled by Range Control, information will be given by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
+10 Range template controller This will at all times be controlled by Range Control, information will be given by Range

+Control when required on any restrictions on any firing distances limitations and any other

+such issues on adjacent Ranges.

 11 Cross lane firing There is to be no cross lane firing on the range.

-12 Air sentry Not required on this range POLICY YOU ARE RESPONSIBLE FOR SAFE PLACE, E PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-13 General The RCO is to ensure that the Safe System of Training is in place.
-The range is to be conducted in accordance with the relevant authoritative documents references A-G. When a RASP is required (see para 15 below) Details of the Exercise Director and the Senior Planning Officer are to be shown on the MOD Form 906/906A.
-(In remarks column K) These range orders are to be read in conjunction with the mandatory publications for the weapons, ammunition and practices to be fired on the range.
-Where a contradiction DOO Oursliff of exists from the mandatory publications these orders are to take precedence.
-14 RCO Qualification • You must be suitably qualified to plan and conduct live firing on this range.
-When you sign the MoD Form 906/906A, you are stating that you are suitably qualified and that you have read and understood the Range Standing Orders Civilian shooting clubs and cadet organisations must provide their PCO cortificate
+12 12 Air sentry Not required on this range